-- SEAT "gate is armed": SEAT pilot will visually confirm gate is armed and make a radio call "Gate is armed" any time prior to the final leg. - Keep the exit in sight at all times: Flying the drop pattern is a high task loading portion of the mission.
+• SEAT "gate is armed": SEAT pilot will visually confirm gate is armed and make a radio call "Gate is armed" any time prior to the final leg.

+- Keep the exit in sight at all times: Flying the drop pattern is a high task loading portion of the mission.
 Airtanker pilots must execute a composite cross-check/scan.
 To execute an effective drop, the pilot must acquire and process information from inside the cockpit, the pattern routing, descent path, and the target area (hazards, start point, drift info).
 Pilots must ensure that the exit is always scanned as part of this process.
 It is especially important to complete each scan with a look at the exit.
-A loss of contact with the target or other fixation in the target area must not result in a failure to continue to verify the exit is still viable and the airtanker is on track to be able to fly the exit. - Drop clearance received by Final.
-If no drop clearance is received, the airtanker pilots should query the aerial supervisor.
-If no drop clearance is received the airtanker should go around.
-When dropping without aerial supervision on scene, the clearance to drop will come from the ground contact.
+A loss of contact with the target or other fixation in the target area must not result in a failure to continue to verify the exit is still viable and the airtanker is on track to be able to fly the exit. - Drop clearance received by Final: If no drop clearance is received, the airtanker pilots should query the aerial supervisor.
+If no drop clearance is received the airtanker should go-around. - Line Clearance without Aerial Supervision: When dropping on a fire with ground resources on scene without aerial supervision, airtanker pilots should contact the ground resource to verify line clearance prior to maneuvering for a drop.
+A ground resource will not normally state "clear to drop." - Climb Out Procedures. - Straight Out is Standard: The standard initial climb out routing is straight out unless otherwise directed or approved as exit instructions. - Climb to Maneuvering Altitude: The standard altitude on climb out is maneuvering altitude.
+Pilots.
+Should climb as expeditiously as the aircraft performance will allow to maneuvering altitude. - Split or Start/Stop Drop: If the split or start/stop drop is planned, the airtanker pilot should communicate with the aerial supervisor prior to maneuvering for the first portion of the load.
+Airtanker pilots and aerial supervisors must have a shared understanding regarding the expectation and clearance to maneuver for both drops one after the other or if, after the first drop, the airtanker will return to maneuvering altitude and receive a separate clearance to maneuver for the second drop.
+The latter would often occur when sequencing with other resources.
+Examples: